viam-modules/viam-mlmodelservice-triton/README.md

 ### Option 1: use a model from the Viam registry

 You can download an ML model from Viam's registry.
 Head to https://app.viam.com/registry?type=ML+Model to see the available models.
-Choose a model that uses either the TensorFlow or PyTorch model framework; this service does not support TensorFlow Lite.
-Once you've added this Triton MLModel service to your robot's config, you can select the model you want to use from its section in the builder tab.
+Choose a model that uses a [supported model framework](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/backend/docs/backend_platform_support_matrix.html).
+Once you've added this
+Triton MLModel service to your robot's config, you can select the model you want to use from its section in the builder tab.
 To clarify: you don't add the model with the `+` symbol in the top-left of the builder page; you add it with the `select model` button in the RC card for the Triton